chengzeyi/stable-fast/README.md

 It is very hard to benchmark accurately.
 And preparing the environment for benchmarking is also a hard job.
 I have tested on some platforms before but the results may still be inaccurate.

+`stable-fast` is expected to work better on newer GPUs and newer CUDA versions.
+__On older GPUs, the performance increase might be limited.__

 #### RTX 4080 (512x512, batch size 1, fp16, tcmalloc enabled, in WSL2)

 This is my personal gaming PC😄.
 It has a more powerful CPU than those from cloud server providers.